 The requirements and benefits for Belize Permanent Resident status are similar to those of the Qualified Retired Persons Incentive Act.
 The application process and supporting documents needed are virtually the same as for retirement residency.
 But there are some key differences.

 It is more expensive to apply for regular permanent residency than for retired permanent residency.
-Application fees vary according to your country of origin, ranging from US$125 (citizens of Mexico and Guatemala) to US$2,000.
+Application fees vary according to your country of origin, ranging from US $125. (citizens of Mexico and Guatemala) to US$2,000. for Chinese Nationals (PRC).
 Citizens of the U.S. pay US$1,000, and most British Commonwealth country residents also pay US$1,000.
 CARICOM citizens pay US$250.

 Once residency is granted, you pay a fee of US$62.50 for a residency card.
 You apply to the Belize Immigration and Nationality Department rather than through the Belize Tourism Board.
-For information and application form, contact: Immigration and Nationality Department Ministry of National Security and Immigration Belmopan, Belize Tel.: 501-222-4620 Fax: 501-222-4056
+For information and application form, contact: Immigration and Nationality Department Belmopan, Belize Tel.: 501-222-4620 Fax: 501-222-4056

-Citizenship (naturalized Belizean) is a possible for those permanent residents living in Belize for five years.
+Citizenship (naturalized Belizean) is available for those permanent residents living in Belize for five years.
 To acquire citizenship, applicants must have been a resident or have permanent residency status for a minimum of five years.
 After five years permanent citizens submit an application for citizenship and this is usually processed within 6 months.
-Note that as an inefficient bureaucracy this process can take up to a year.
-Ensuring that all documents are in order before making your application, and regular checks to the immigration department in Belmopan will make for faster results.
+Note that this process can take up to a year, or more.
+Ensuring that all documents are in order before making your application, and regular checks to the immigration department in Belmopan will make for reasonable time results.

 “Part IV, section 10